Air-Petr/php-active-object/README.md

-# php-active-object
+# PHP Active Object pattern

-PHP Active Object example
+A PHP implementation of the Active Object pattern.
+Inspired by Robert Martin's book "Agile Software Development, Principles, Patterns, and Practices".